 - Employees might be going through a divorce.

-This act also provides employees access to continuing insurance coverage even if they do not continue to draw a salary while away from the company.
-The entire purpose of this act is to provide families with time to deal with emergencies without worrying about whether their job will be there when they come back.
+This act also provides employees access to health insurance coverage even if they do not continue to draw a salary while away from the company.
+The entire purpose of this act is to provide families with reasonable accommodations to deal with emergencies without worrying about whether their jobs will be there when they come back.

 This program is governed by the US Department of Labor Wage and Hour Division (DOL-WHD).
 Under this act, the workplace demands are balanced with the needs of families, promoting an environment of economic security and stability.
 Employers may have a legitimate interest in filling an open position while an employee is away, but the employee also deserves to be protected while dealing with a legitimate family concern.